 2. The key is key.

-You’ll learn really quickly in a small group that if you’re hanging around Ds and Es and (please, no) Fs or Gs, things get awkward really fast.
+You’ll learn really quickly in small group worship that if you’re hanging around Ds and Es and (please, no) Fs or Gs, things get awkward really fast.
 You might mask this with the amplification and anonymity in a larger setting, but it still makes Joe the Plumber give up singing just as much.
 (I’ve written on this in detail before.
 And here too.)

 3. Show offs are turn offs.